ORNL/faro/README.md

 ## System Requirements:
 Many FaRO services should run nicely on limited hardware resources.
-As we integrate more deep learning algorithms those may require GPUs and additional hardware.
+As we integrate more deep learning algorithms, those may require GPUs and additional hardware.

  * Software: python3, virtualenv, cmake, wget